Constitution of the Irish Free State: Economic and social rights

 The drafting committee considered the inclusion of economic and social rights in the Irish constitution.
 C.J.
 France proposed provisions to ensure state control of natural resources.
-He further proposed that the state would capture the “unearned increment” arising from land value increases, thereby checking speculation in land and promoting investment in industrial development.
+He further proposed that the state would capture the "unearned increment" arising from land value increases, thereby checking speculation in land and promoting investment in industrial development.
 During the parliamentary debates on the constitution, Labour TDs such as Tom Johnson and T.J.
-O’Connell proposed the inclusion of modest welfare measures as well as provisions to protect children’s rights.
+O’Connell proposed the inclusion of modest welfare measures as well as provisions to protect children's rights.

 These proposals met with opposition.
-The economist, George O’Brien, and Archbishop Harty both questioned the social provisions’ economic viability as well as their political viability given their potential to alienate conservative, land-owning supporters of the Treaty.
-British law officers further objected to the “Soviet character” of the constitution’s declaration of “economic sovereignty”.
+The economist, George O’Brien, and Archbishop Harty both questioned the social provisions' economic viability as well as their political viability given their potential to alienate conservative, land-owning supporters of the Treaty.
+British law officers further objected to the "Soviet character" of the constitution's declaration of "economic sovereignty".
 The Provisional Government dropped the offending provisions.

-Ultimately, the 1922 Constitution was limited to two “programmatic declarations” only, one specifying a pre-existing right to elementary education (Article 10) and the other providing for the possibility of state ownership of national resources (Article 11).
+Ultimately, the 1922 Constitution was limited to two "programmatic declarations" only, one specifying a pre-existing right to elementary education (Article 10) and the other providing for the possibility of state ownership of national resources (Article 11).

 Organs of government

 The constitution provided for a parliamentary system of government.
 The legislature was called the Oireachtas, consisting of the monarch and two houses: the Chamber of Deputies, to be known generally as Dáil Éireann, was established as the lower house, and the Senate, to be known generally as Seanad Éireann, as the upper house.
 The Seanad had only limited powers of delay so the Dáil was the dominant house.

 Executive authority was vested in the King and exercised by the Governor-General of the Irish Free State, who would appoint an Executive Council to "aid and advise" him.
 The Executive Council was headed by a prime minister, the President of the Executive Council.
 In practice, however, the President was nominated by the Dáil and formally appointed by the Governor-General.
-The President then nominated the remaining members of the Executive Council.
+The President then nominated the remaining members of the Executive Council, and designated one of its members as Vice-President of the Executive Council, or deputy prime minister.
 The Dáil was empowered to dismiss it by a vote of no confidence.
-With few exceptions, the Governor-General was required to act on the Executive Council's advice.
+The Constitution stipulated that executive authority was to be exercised in accordance with the laws and conventions of the Dominion of Canada.
+Thus, with few exceptions, the Governor-General was bound by convention to act on the Executive Council's advice.

 The constitution provided that the judiciary would consist of the Supreme Court, the High Court, and any lower courts established by law.